 On August 7, 2018, the NAIC approved the framework for variable annuity reserve and capital reform, which includes modifications to the calculation of RBC.
 See "- Regulation - Insurance Regulation - NAIC."
 Under this approach, a total asset requirement ("TAR") is determined by estimating the amount of assets that are currently required in order to satisfy contract holder obligations across a set of capital market scenarios.
 For capital and risk management purposes, we target a level of assets between CTE95 and CTE99 (each defined as the amount of assets required to satisfy contract holder obligations across market environments in the average of the worst five percent and one percent of a set of capital market scenarios over the life of the contracts, "CTE95" and "CTE99," respectively).
 In the third quarter of 2018, we incorporated our best estimate interpretation of the new NAIC framework in our management metrics used for capital and risk management.
-We expect to continue to maintain exposure risk management programs that result in total assets supporting our variable annuity contracts at or above the "CTE98" level (defined as the amount of assets required to satisfy contract holder obligations across market environments in the average of the worst two percent of a set of capital market scenarios over the life of the contracts, and the environments in the average of the worst two percent of a set of capital market scenarios over the life of the contract, and assets supporting our variable annuity contracts at or above the "CTE98" level (defined as the amount of assets required to satisfy contract holder obligations, and in excess of the CTE95 level in most plausible stressed market conditions.
+We expect to continue to maintain exposure risk management programs that result in total assets supporting our variable annuity contracts at or above the "CTE98" level (defined as the amount of assets required to satisfy contracts) in normal market conditions, and in excess of the CTE95 level in most plausible stressed market conditions.
 For statutory reporting purposes, we will incorporate the new framework when permitted by our state regulators.
 We expect this to begin at the earliest for year end 2019 and may be gradually phased in over a couple of years.